zhangster12/Obsidian-BJJ-Notes/Guards/Butterfly Guard.md

 If they stand up and plant on foot when sweeping, either push knee/foot away, plant foot on knee/foot and use it as leverage when sweeping, or if their leg is too close, go to ashi or x guard
 # Retention
+- **Forward shift**: When the passer flattens you out, forward shift by extending your hooks (not too far out), as you sit up.
+- Sticky hooks.
+- Knees to chest.

 Force them onto their back.

 If the opponent is able to force you to your back or body locks you: